LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Methodology

 As illustrated in figure \ref{hierarchy}, the core is extended with the bitstream cache (BL1) at level 1 alongside the data (DL1) and instruction (IL1) caches.
 At level 2, there is a shared cache (LLC) that is connected to all level 1 caches.
 The tested implementation has 256-bit/cycle datapaths between most entities and to main memory , with the exception of the link between BL1 and the core which is wider, such as 2048-bit.
 The latter design choice is explored in the presented exploration of section \ref{dse}, as it directly relates to the effectiveness of the proposed solution, though the overall core remains highly parameterisable with regard to the bus configurations.

 The bitstream cache (BL1) is implemented in block RAM, since its blocks are relatively large and are able to fit the 8 KiB bitstreams of this study.
 A strobe mechanism is implemented to enable accessing those bitstreams in chunks to enable an efficient use of the primitive BMEM blocks.
 The width of these chunks is the maximum between the cache width of the upper level and the configuration width, in order to be able to fully-support the bandwidth of both fetching and supplying the bitstreams.
-As opposed to DL1, BL1 is set-associative and read-only, though future work could elaborate on the conflict behaviour of opcodes.